puppetlabs/puppetlabs-tomcat/README.md

 specifies whether you are trying to add or remove the Manager element.

-Valid options: `true`, `false`, `present`, and `absent`.
+Valid options: `true`, `false`, 'present', and 'absent'.

-Default value: `present`.
+Default value: 'present'.

 ##### `catalina_base`

 Specifies the root of the Tomcat installation.

-Default value: `$tomcat::catalina_home`
+Default value: '$tomcat::catalina_home'.

 ##### `manager_classname`

 The name of the Manager to be created.

-Default value: `$name`
+Default value: `$name`.

 ##### `additional_attributes`

 Specifies any additional attributes to add to the Manager.

 Should be a hash of the format 'attribute' => 'value'.

 Optional

 ##### `attributes_to_remove`

 Specifies any attributes to remove from the Manager.

 Should be a hash of the format 'attribute' => 'value'.

 Optional